kallaballa/sndcut/README.md

 Using sndcut is very simple. to generate a record you simply have to invoke it with an audio file (usually a wav file since mp3 is not supported. have a look [here](http://www.mega-nerd.com/libsndfile/#Features) for supported file types.

-The following examples for will give you and idea of the basic usage.
+The following examples will give you and idea of the basic usage.
 But you should be aware that you can tweak following parameters:

 - The diameter of the record in mm
 - The sampling rate in Hz of the resulting record.
 Automatic resampling will be done if it differs from the input file sampling rate.
 Setting this parameter to zero will adopt the sampling rate of the input file